DC Talk: Formation

 While attending Liberty University, Toby McKeehan met Michael Tait, and the two began to perform together.
 Tait had previously been featured on Jerry Falwell's The Old Time Gospel Hour and with the Falwell Singers.
-He also performed solo, what TobyMac later described as a "kind of an R&B/church-oriented music".
+He also performed solo, what McKeehan later described as a "kind of an R&B/church-oriented music".

 The two joined forces to record a song that McKeehan had written, "Heavenbound".
-They performed the song before an audience of 8,000 Liberty students with McKeehan rapping and Tait singing the chorus.
+They performed the song before an audience of 8,000 Liberty University students with McKeehan rapping and Tait singing the chorus.
 The song was well received, selling out the approximately 3,000 copies of their demo tape, Christian Rhymes to a Rhythm.
-The tape included "Heavenbound" and was distributed by the group in the Washington D.C. area.
+The tape included "Heavenbound" and was distributed by the group in the Washington, D.C. area.

 Kevin Max Smith came from a campus rock band to join the group.
 Max was approached by Tait after performing The Imperials's "Lord of the Harvest" during a chapel session.
 The two became friends and Max was introduced to McKeehan.
 All three moved off campus to live together.

-In 1988, the group independently released their self titled album, a cassette only release.
-This album would be re-released by Forefront the following year.
+In 1988, the group independently released their self-titled album, a cassette-only release.
+This album would be re-released by ForeFront Records the following year.

-The success of the group's demo tape eventually led to a recording contract with Forefront Records in January 1989.
-Shortly after the signing of the recording contract the trio moved to Nashville, Tennessee, and called themselves "DC Talk and the One Way Crew".
+The success of the group's demo tape eventually led to a recording contract with ForeFront Records in January 1989.
+Shortly after signing the recording contract the trio moved to Nashville, Tennessee, and called themselves "DC Talk and the One Way Crew".
 The name was later simplified to "DC Talk", which came to stand for "decent Christian talk", though originally "DC" was taken from Washington, D.C., where Toby McKeehan had formerly been rapping.